To Enlarge Images – Right Click Image then Open in a New Tab.

 The Pond below has a Summer Growth of DuckWeed..

-DuckWeed is a Great Food for Waterfowl.
+DuckWeed is a Great Natural Food for Waterfowl.

 There will be Tender Plants and Water Insect Critters for Munching.